tttmmmyyyy/fixlang/Document.md

 # Compiler feature

-## Fix projects and dependencies
+## Fix projects

-If you are working on a not so small Fix program, you may want to
+If you are working on a non-trivial Fix program, you may want to
 - compile many Fix source files,
 - compile C source files into a native library, and link it to the Fix program,
 - install other Fix projects as dependencies,